 America The Cookbook

 America The Cookbook with its 800 recipes is a tome, no two ways about it.
 I tend to find large regional cookbooks overwhelming but I was drawn to this American cookbook because it had a lot of recipes I recognised from my childhood.
-I hit full nesting mode when I’m cooking comfort foods in my gorgeous kitchen, with my trusty ceramic pots and pans and my dog sniffing around my feet hoping for the occasional scrap.
+I hit full nesting mode when I’m cooking comfort foods in my gorgeous new kitchen, and my dog sniffing around my feet hoping for the occasional scrap.